About City Observatory

 Read more about the inspiration for the site and what you can expect here: Welcome to City Observatory!

-City Observatory is supported by Knight Foundation.
+City Observatory is supported in part by the Quicken Loans Community Investment Fund and was founded with support from Knight Foundation.
 It is run by Joe Cortright, an urban economist and opinion leader.

 City Observatory’s work is licensed under a Creative Commons Attribution 4.0 International License.